glyfish/glyfish.github.io/_drafts/discrete_cross_correlation_theorem.md

 This section will work through an example calculation of cross correlation using the Cross Correlation Theorem with the goal of verifying an implementation of the algorithm in Python.
-Here use will be made of the time series vector {% katex %}f{% endkatex %} and the transform matrix {% katex %}T{% endkatex %}, but another time series vector also needs to be considered, let,
+Here use will be made of the time series vector {% katex %}f{% endkatex %} and the transform matrix {% katex %}T{% endkatex %}
+discussed in the previous section, but time series vector also needs to be considered, let,

 {% katex display %}
 g =